 Sure, you might click on the ad – just out of curiosity.
-Conversion tracking will show a positive conversion pixel but your bounce rate will give the real story.
+Conversion tracking will show a positive conversion pixel, but your bounce rate will give the real story.

-But, if you’re a marketer, that’s one of the worst things that can happen.
+If you’re a marketer, that’s one of the worst things that can happen.

-‘Curiosity clicks,’ will just result in uninterested people who will never buy from you, yet clicking on your ads and, hence, costing you money.
+“Curiosity clicks” will just result in uninterested people who will never buy from you, yet clicking on your ads and, hence, costing you money.

 So, knowing all of that, what can be done to target your ads effectively?

 If you want to target your ads properly, you must first take a look at who your customer is and build a custom audience profile.

 Knowing the traits and characteristics of your ideal customer will give you a chance to set up your ads, so that they’re shown to the right people.

 Consider taking some time out to create a buyer persona.

 A buyer persona will map out an ‘avatar’ based on the traits, characteristics, and demographics of your ideal customer designed for site conversion.